brianmaina2/phase-4-controller-validations-readme/README.md

    validation errors will be handled if we use `create` vs. `create!`?
 2. In the following line of code, what is the `invalid` variable and how can we use it: `rescue ActiveRecord::RecordInvalid => invalid`?

+   ## Check For Understanding

+Before you move on, make sure you can answer the following questions:

+1. If we have Active Record validations in place, what is the difference in how validation errors will be handled if we use `create` vs. `create!`?
+2. In the following line of code, what is the `invalid` variable and how can we use it: `rescue ActiveRecord::RecordInvalid => invalid`?